12 Ways to Enjoy Chapel Hill and Orange County

 Offers complimentary daily hot breakfast buffet, Monday - Wednesday manager's reception and local shuttle service.
 Theater/billiard room,

-Retreat to our modern guest rooms, re-charge at the new Blue Corners Bistro & Bar, featuring tapas style sharable plates, or re-energize in
+Retreat to our modern guest rooms, re-charge at the new Blue Corners Bistro & Bar, featuring tapas style sharable plates, or re-energize

 Recently renovated, The Siena Hotel is Italian boutique hotel is part of the Autograph Collection.
 Home to Il Palio, the only AAA Four